 RULES AND REGULATIONS 2020

-Please read these carefully.
+- Please read these carefully.
 You can download a pdf copy here.
-RSLSF RULES AND REGULATIONS 2019
+RULES AND REGULATIONS 2020_R

-- All projects must have an Adult Supervisor familiar with the rules and regulations of the science fair.
+2. All projects must have an Adult Supervisor familiar with the rules and regulations of the science fair.
 NEW IN 2020 – A qualified Scientific Supervisor is required for projects working with microorganisms. (see Safety 11 a))

-CATEGORIES: (New for 2018 to align with the Canada Wide Science Fair Challenges)
+CATEGORIES: (Align with the Canada Wide Science Fair Challenges)

 - Discovery: Create new fundamental knowledge based on your curiosity by asking a question and using the techniques of scientific inquiry to develop an answer.